veteransaffairscanada/vac-benefits-directory/DOCUMENTATION.md

 ### Test Driven Development

+#### What is it?

-Developers on this project follow a process that is loosely based on [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development "Test Driven Developement") and other practices associated with "small a" [Agile](https://en.wikipedia.org/wiki/Agile_software_development "Agile") development.
-Without following strict guidelines, developers agreed that an iterative and continous approach is preferable to segmented release cycles.
+[Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development "Test Driven Developement") and other practices associated with "small a" [Agile](https://en.wikipedia.org/wiki/Agile_software_development "Agile") are a set of frameworks and tools to manage development of a software product.

+#### Why are we using it?

+Test driven development allows for an iterative and continous approach that is preferable to segmented release cycles.
 To facilitate this process, we have chosen to use a [Continous Integration](https://en.wikipedia.org/wiki/Continuous_integration "Continous Integration") and [Continous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery "Continous Delivery") process whereby new features and code are added to the product frequenty, reviewed and verified, and shipped as soon as they are done.
 We are currently using [https://circleci.com/](https://circleci.com/ "Circle CI") as our platform for running all our unit tests before deploying.
 Alongside that we are also using [https://heroku.com](https://heroku.com "Heroku") to create staging versions of our application for manual review.

-This resulted in the following, recommended, process:
+#### What is our development process?

 1. Development sprints are given two week spans of time
 2. At the beginning of a sprint, the development team meets with the other members of the larger team to discuss development priorities for new features.